SonicSends/SonicSends/README.md

 - PostgreSQL ^12.x
 - Express ^4.18.1

-Install dependencies on your system then follow the commands:
+Install dependencies on your system by following the commands:
 `yarn` or `npm install`

 > Then create a `.env` file and paste code from `.env-example` file and update by valid information.